Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Preliminaries and notation (from )

-\begin{rem} Note that {\em the same} graph of groups $X$ can be considered as a point at infinity of {\em different} spaces.
+\begin{rem} Note that {\em the same} tree $X$ can be considered as a point at infinity of {\em different} spaces.
 If we need to specify in which space we work we write $\Hor_\Gamma(X)$. \end{rem}